 You need the following information to complete the Discretionary Trust Nomination of Subsequent Beneficiary (LTX Trust Form 15), but refer to the form for specific instructions:

-- Details of the subsequent nominated beneficiary including SRO customer number (if known),
+- Details of the subsequent nominated beneficiary including State Revenue Office customer number if it is known.

-- If the reason for the subsequent nomination is that the previous nominated beneficiary died, details of the previous nominated beneficiary, and
+- If the reason for the subsequent nomination is that the previous nominated beneficiary died, details of the previous nominated beneficiary.

-We will contact you in writing to advise you of the outcome of your nomination.
+We contact you in writing to advise you of the outcome of your nomination.